conjurinc/apidocs/api.md

 Authorization: Token token="eyJkYX...Rhb="
 ```

-Properties of the token include:

-* It is JSON.
-* It carries the login name and other data in a payload.
-* It is signed by a private authentication key, and verified by a corresponding public key.
-* It carries the signature of the public key for easy lookup in a public key database.
-* It has a fixed life span of several minutes, after which it is no longer valid.

 Before the token can be used to make subsequent calls to the API, it must be formatted.
-Take the response from the `authenticate` call and base64-encode it, stripping out newlines.
+Take the response from the this call and base64-encode it, stripping out newlines.

 ```
 token=$(echo -n $response | base64 | tr -d '\r\n')